Burundi Travel Advice

 Threat level: High

-The current travel safety advice for Burundi is to remain extra vigilant when visiting this country.
+The current travel advice for Burundi is to remain extra vigilant when visiting this country.
 There are travel advisories in place advising against all travel to certain parts of the country, especially the bordering areas near to the Democratic Republic of the Congo.
-Please check advisories with your local embassy before you travel.

 Recent security risk events

 Attackers thought to be linked to Al Shabab have launched several grenade attacks at army patrols and at police officers in the capital, Bujumbura, killing several people since early 2016.
+The terrorist group targets and made threat against the country because of its support to the African Union peacekeeping mission in Somalia.
 Bujumbura has recently witnessed a string of grenade and bomb attacks, dozens of Burundian Army soldiers have been killed by Al Shabab in Somalia too.

 There is political unrest at present with the United Nations declaring the latest election (2015) “not free or credible”.
 There was a failed coup d'etat on 13th May 2015 and the political future is not certain.